j-m-smith426/team-4-Project-2-FE/README.md

 npm --version
 ```
 Both should result in a version display.
-Once installed, open up the root of the repository and install Scouter's dependencies:
+Once installed, open up the root of the repository and install Scouter's dependencies by force:
 ```powershell
 npm install --force
 ```
-This will read from the package.json and install all necessary dependencies, including React and TypeScript.
+This will read from the package.json and install all necessary dependencies forcefully, including React and TypeScript.
+This is needed due to version conflicts that have been fixed but will throw errors in the terminal if the libraries are not installed with force.
 At this point, everything should be ready.

 Now, you are ready to run the application.
 Run in the root directory:
 ```powershell